sloppyjuicy/cogniassist-docs/docs/knowledge-Products.md

 <img src="assets\CA_008.png" style="zoom:50%;" />

-Here you can define the structure of your products.
+Here you can define the hierarchy of your products.

 ### Add product

-To form a product hierarchy, add a parent product and continue adding its sub products.
+To form a product hierarchy, add a parent product and continue adding its sub-products.

 <img src="assets\cw_010.gif" style="zoom:50%;" />